siqb/CarND-Extended-Kalman-Filter-Project/README.md

 Kalman filterss only work with linear functions.
 Our solution is to make non-linear functions into linear by approximation.
 The Taylor Series helped get linear approximations of non-linear functions.

-## Where's the non-linearity come from?
+## Where did the non-linearity come from?

 The motion model for LiDAR sensor is: